 Excluding any prior experience in other organisations, our investment team has acquired over 1,000 investment properties since 2012.
-Further to this, we have also developed, or are in the process of developing, a further 1,000 dwellings through our separate development business, Equire.

-As specialists in the residential investment market, our team bring significant expertise in sourcing and negotiating acquisition opportunities from Australian property developers and real estate agents, an understanding of vendor drivers and deal opportunities, strong execution abilities regarding house design, and the ability to tailor acquisitions and construction for the rental market.
+Further opportunities, strong execution abilities regarding house design, and the ability to tailor acquisitions and construction for the rental market.

 The average unleveraged compound total return from properties acquired prior to the launch of the Fund, has averaged 10.7% p.a.4 While past performance is not necessarily an indicator of future performance, our historical performance represents returns consistent with the target returns for this Fund and reflect an outperformance of the average returns from residential properties during the same time frame.